sunilabrahamindia/sunilabraham/sandbox/amaa.md

 This approach preserves transparency and ensures that readers can distinguish between the text of the collected volume and material found only in earlier editions.

+## General Notes
+- [Attempts to Create a Counter-Culture](/amaa/swami-anand-thirth-attempts-create-counter-culture/), 1.
+Ref 14 corrected to year 1934 to align with content text 2.
+Otayamadam spelling (near footnote 10) fixed as per 1978's edition

 {% include navbox-amaa.html %}

 <script>